 Playa Blanca Lodge – This remote lodge is perfectly situated to be chasing permit on the flats.
 Due to its solitude, the fishery receives very little pressure which is great for anglers who want to poke around in the vast estuary and flats system with few other anglers.
 The Caribbean waters boast, arguably, the best permit fishing in the world – it’s not unusual for fly fishers to be taking 20 to 50 shots at permit each day!
 For any permit angler seeing so many sickle-shaped fins piercing the surface is a magical sight.
 Be sure to make reservations early as this is a popular location.

 Grand Slam Lodge – Sian Ka’an biosphere encompasses Ascension Bay and Espiritu Santo Bay over 1.2 million acres and Grand Slam sits at the northern part of the reserve.
 Although the operation is primarily fishing focused, the lodge does not skimp on accommodations offering spacious and comfortable rooms.
 With access to countless permit flats, Grand Slam can put anglers in great situations to stalk and land permit.
 There’s an expanse of permit flats right out the front door comprising of Ascension Bay & Boca Paila.
 Permit average 10 to 15 pounds with occasional large ones in the 30-pound range.
 Any lodge that boasts places named “Permit Alley” should be on every serious angler’s list.
-To find out more about Mexico, contact Shaun Lawson.
+Contact us to find out more about Mexico.

 Permit are elusive and difficult to catch.
 It takes time and patience to catch a permit, but sometimes it all comes together, and you land one of the treasured fish.

 For more information on permit lodges, trips, how-to articles, and more visit our permit fly fishing page